JohnyYong/Game-AI-Projects/README.md

 These optimizations significantly reduced search time while maintaining correctness.

+### Directional Bitmask
+- For each grid cell, valid movement directions are precomputed and stored as a bitmask.
+This allows the algorithm to check movement legality using simple bitwise operations instead of terrain lookups.
+It reduces branching and improves performance in the neighbor expansion stage.

+### Flattened Array
+- All nodes are stored in a single 1D array using row-column indexing.
+This improves cache locality and avoids pointer chasing.
+As a result, node access is faster and more memory-efficient.

 ## Project 3: Terrain Analysis

 This project focused on analyzing environmental data to simulate realistic visibility, openness, and perception systems for AI agents.